ZenUml/confluence-plugin/ReadMe.md

 `latest` is used.

 # Release
-The release is done through
+The release is done through Gitlab.

 # Design decisions